jg-digital-media/jgdm_snooker_scorer/readme.md

 #### v1.0.12

 + After this point, it looks like we've finished building turned based play in so far as switching between colour and red for both players and changing between both players after a missed shot.
+There is still a bit of stylistic polish to sort out but functionally it's done.

 + This took a lot of bloated code.
-I am fully aware of the code bloat and that'll need to work on a lot of refactoring.
-At my last count I can see that there are over 2400 lines of code in `app.js`.
+I am fully aware of the code bloat and that'll need to work on a lot of refactoring later on.
+At my last count I can see that there are over *2400* lines of code in `app.js`.
 This is only going build up even more before I'm finished adding the application features.

 + But in terms of the functionalty of the application it's another big step.

     + The MISS Buttons switch you between Player 1 and Player 2
-    + The red and colour calls correctly applies the scores; ball potted tallies; breaks and points remaining values for player 1.
+    + The red and colour balls correctly apply the player scores; ball potted tallies; breaks and points remaining values for player 1.
-    + The red and colour calls correctly applies the scores; ball potted tallies; breaks and points remaining values for player 2.
+    + The red and colour balls correctly apply the player scores; ball potted tallies; breaks and points remaining values for player 2.
-    +
+    + MISSing shots on a colour reduces the point remaining by 7 for each shot - unless the player has reached the colour sequence.

 + There a new glitch now with regards to player 2 finishing the game.
 It's hard to replicate this on its own because there could be multiple routes to player 2 overshotting the points remaining beyond 0 points.
 And if it goes to -1 the frame will not end (as far as the application is concerned).
+Now at this point I have verified that points are calculated correctly both players.
+So it comes down to the fact that player 2 does not take into account multiple red pots in the same shot as player 1 does.